Home That Night – Wednesday 30th January

 Really Miffed with Colin

 Not Speaking To Colin Mode: That night, still smarting from the computer incident, I unfortunately realised that I needed my diaper changed again.
 I certainly decided that I didn’t want to wake Colin, sleeping on the sofa next to me, so I stubbornly opted to slowly edged myself to the bottom of the bed again.
-Logic told me that I could surely slide off the bed easily and crawl towards the downstairs W. C. However, I had no control of my body and totally slid underneath the bed naked!
+Logic told me that I could surely slide off the bed and easily crawl towards the downstairs W. C. However, I had no control of my body and totally slid underneath the bed naked!
 I had no idea how long I lay on the floor but, as Colin began to stir from his sleep, he heard a pathetic, “help” from me.
 He was a bit disorientated and it took him a few minutes to discover me in a knotted heap under my bed.
 “How on earth did you get there?”, he exclaimed.
 Poor Colin ended up struggling to drag me back on the bed and commence diaper duty.
-Certainly hadn’t been one of my proudest moments .……
+Certainly wasn’t one of my proudest moments .……

 Saturday 3rd February